shreyanshk/boottorrent/README.rst

 The advantage of BootTorrent over standard network booting is that the bottleneck caused by a central server serving the image is reduced and BootTorrent removes the linear scaling factor in total time to bring a cluster online fully functional by utilizing Peer-to-Peer protocol.
 The nodes share the image data among themselves, hence, improved boot times.

+We have tried to identify some usecases in usecases.rst file.
+Consider reading it to find out how BootTorrent can be useful to you.

 **WARNING: STATUS - ALPHA: DO NOT USE IN PRODUCTION!**

 * Free software: GNU General Public License v3